Information for Binghamton University employers

-Effective October 13, 2004, international students in F-1 non-immigrant status who wish to apply for a Social Security Number must now show proof of employment, or evidence of a job offer, at the time they submit their Social Security Number application.
+International students in F-1 non-immigrant status who wish to apply for a Social Security Number must show proof of employment, or evidence of a job offer, at the time they submit their Social Security Number application.

 If you have hired or intend to hire an international student in F-1 status, the link below will take you to a form letter that meets Social Security Administration requirements for evidence that an international student is employed on-campus at Binghamton University, or has an offer of on-campus employment.
 This letter is required in order for a student in F-1 non-immigrant status to apply for a Social Security Number.

-- Once all spaces have been filled in, be sure to have your department, program or office letterhead in your printer, and press the print button.
+- Once all spaces have been filled in, have your department, program or office letterhead in your printer and press the print button.
 The letter is formatted to print on one page.
 The final step is to place an original signature on the letter.
 Photocopies are not accepted.
 An individual letter must be done for each student.

-F-1 students who are Research Foundation employees, either as Research Assistants or other Research Foundation job titles must obtain their employment letter from the Research Foundation Personnel Payroll Office, Couper Administration Building 208, regardless of what department or program employs them.
+F-1 students who are Research Foundation employees, either as research assistants or other Research Foundation job titles, must obtain their employment letter from the Research Foundation Personnel Payroll Office at the Innovative Technologies Complex, 85 Murray Hill Rd., regardless of what department or program employs them.

 The student should then bring the funding letter to the Office of International Student and Scholar Services to be countersigned on the reverse side with the ISSS staff member's printed name, telephone number, signature and date.
 This is also a Social Security Administration requirement.

-Click here to go to the form letter for on-campus employers on behalf of F-1 BU students who need to apply for a Social Security Number.
+The form letter for on-campus employers on behalf of F-1 Binghamton University students who need to apply for a Social Security Number can be found online.